nwchemgit/nwchem-wiki/Python.md

 # Controlling NWChem with Python

-Python (version 1.5.1) programs may be embedded into the NWChem input and used to control the execution of NWChem.
+Python programs may be embedded into the NWChem input and used to control the execution of NWChem.
 Python is a very powerful and widely used scripting language that provides useful things such as variables, conditional branches and loops, and is also readily extended.